-By 2022, Chrome will cease supporting third-party cookies — the technology that underpins online advertising as we know it today.
+By now, you’ve probably heard the news that third-party cookies — the technology that underpins online advertising as we know it today — are going away.

-While first-party cookies restrict tracking to the domain that drops the cookie, third-party cookies allow user tracking across multiple websites.
-Most of modern digital marketing is based on these third-party cookies, allowing advertisers and advertising technology companies to understand more about users and deliver ads based on that information.
+Most of modern digital marketing is based on third-party cookies, allowing advertisers and advertising technology companies to understand more about users and deliver ads based on that information.

-But privacy concerns about ways that companies can track users without their knowledge have become the driving force behind Safari, Firefox, and now Chrome removing this functionality entirely.
+But in an increasingly privacy-conscious world, concerns about companies tracking users without their knowledge have become the driving force behind Safari, Firefox, and now Chrome removing this functionality entirely.

-Unfortunately, small independent publishers feel the biggest impact of these changes
+Unfortunately, independent publishers feel the biggest impact of these changes.

-The removal of third-party cookies has a limited impact on advertising within large platforms like Google, Facebook, Microsoft, and Pinterest — walled gardens where users log in to accounts and accept detailed terms and conditions around data usage.
+The removal of third-party cookies has a limited impact on advertising within large platforms like Google, Facebook, Microsoft, and Pinterest — walled gardens where users log in to accounts and accept detailed terms and conditions that permit extensive user data usage.

 Large publishers with paid subscriptions and many logged-in users (for example, The New York Times) also have less to lose when third-party cookies go away.

-We’re focused on a number of initiatives to support the open web and make sure that publishers can continue to run their dream businesses in the future, we’re building a future without third-party cookies.
+To support the open web and make sure that publishers can continue to run their dream businesses in the future, we’re building a future without third-party cookies.

-Thankfully, the Chrome team is at least working to offer a replacement for third-party cookies.
-They’ve created a raft of proposals called the Privacy Sandbox, intended to give advertisers the same capabilities as today but in a privacy-preserving way.
+Thankfully, the Chrome team is at least working to offer a replacement for third-party cookies with the Privacy Sandbox, a raft of proposals intended to give advertisers the same capabilities as today but in a privacy-preserving way.

 While this sounds promising in principle, we’re not in the clear yet.